jin06/CaesarAgent/README.md

-# CaesarProxy
+# caesarproxy
-CP(CaesarProxy) is a web service load balancing system base on HTTP redirection technology.
+CP(caesarproxy) is a web service load balancing system base on HTTP redirection.